Tanzania: Demographics

-According to the 2012 census, the total population of Tanzania was 44,928,923.
+According to a 2024 estimate, Tanzania has a population of around 67.5 million; according to the 2012 census, the total population of Tanzania was 44,928,923.
 The under-15 age group represented 44.1% of the population.

 The population distribution in Tanzania is significantly uneven.
 Most people live on the northern border or the coast, with much of the remainder of the country being sparsely populated.
 Density varies from 12 /km2 in the Katavi Region to 3133 /km2 in the Dar es Salaam Region.

 Approximately 70% of the population is rural, although this percentage has been declining since at least 1967.
 Dar es Salaam (population 4,364,541) is the largest city and commercial capital.
 The capital of the country and economic centre of Tanzania, Dodoma (population 410,956) is located in central Tanzania, and hosts the National Assembly.

 At the time of the foundation of the United Republic of Tanzania in 1964, the child mortality rate was 335 deaths per 1,000 live births.
-Since independence, the rate of child deaths has declined to 62 per 1000 births.
+Since independence, the rate of child deaths has declined to 62 per 1,000 births.

 The population consists of about 125 ethnic groups.
 The Sukuma, Nyamwezi, Chagga, and Haya peoples each have a population exceeding 1 million.
-Approximately 99 per cent of Tanzanians are of native African descent, with small numbers of Arab, European, and Asian descent.
+Most Tanzanians are of native African descent.
+Tanzanian citizens of Indian descent constitute a significant demographic minority which is particularly prominent in business and entrepreneurship.
+There are also Tanzanians of Chinese descent.
+Many Tanzanians identify as Shirazis.
+Some Tanzanians are of Arab descent.
 The majority of Tanzanians, including the Sukuma and the Nyamwezi, are Bantu.

-The population also includes people of Arab and Indian origin, and small European and Chinese communities.
-Many also identify as Shirazis.
 Thousands of Arabs and Indians were massacred during the Zanzibar Revolution of 1964.
 As of 1994, the Asian community numbered 50,000 on the mainland and 4,000 on Zanzibar.
 An estimated 70,000 Arabs and 10,000 Europeans lived in Tanzania.
+As of 2015, the Indian community numbered 60,000.

 Some albinos in Tanzania have been the victims of violence in recent years.
-Attacks are often to hack off the limbs of albinos in the perverse superstitious belief that possessing the bones of albinos will bring wealth.
+Attacks are often to hack off the limbs of albinos in the superstitious belief that possessing the bones of albinos will bring wealth.
 The country has banned witch doctors to try to prevent the practice, but it has continued and albinos remain targets.

 According to 2010 Tanzanian government statistics, the total fertility rate in Tanzania was 5.4 children born per woman, with 3.7 in urban mainland areas, 6.1 in rural mainland areas, and 5.1 in Zanzibar.
 For all women aged 45–49, 37.3 per cent had given birth to eight or more children, and for currently married women in that age group, 45.0 per cent had given birth to that many children.